dabbu-knowledge-platform/files-api-server/docs/APIs.md

   - `value`: The value of the field the item must be equal to, less than or greater than - `string`
   - `orderBy`: Order by a field (specify field name) - `string`
   - `direction`: The order in which to sort the items - `enum<string> - asc, desc`
+  - `exportType`: Type of URI that the content should be returned in, providers are free to set their own accepted values - `string`
 - Request body: [Optional]
   - `providerOptions`: Provider specific options - `obj {}`
 - Response: